Dairy Coat Antibacterial

 For simplicity we would recommend using a separate pack of Dairy Coat for each coat, however if you would like to use one pack for both coats, you will need to accurately divide the A and B packs proportionately using digital scales.

-1. Mix the A Pack thoroughly.
+1. Mix the A Pack thoroughly on a slow speed.

-2. Mix the B Pack thoroughly.
+2. Mix the B Pack thoroughly on a slow speed.

 3. Pour the contents of the B Pack into the larger A Pack.